kiouku/interview-sheet/DataStructures.md

 * Two popular ways of handle collisions:
 - Chaining: Every bucket contains a linked list of elements.
 - Open addressing: using probe sequence when there is a collision.
 Linear probing by trying the buckets adjacent to the one indicated by the hash function.
 Double probing using 2 hash functions and trying the buckets that both returned If the second hash also fails we use its value as offset for the next attempts.
-* Hashes are important for associative arrays: database indexing, transactions, ip addresses.
-Deduplication issues.
+* Hashes are important for associative arrays: database indexing, Deduplication issues.
 The 2 sum problem.
 Symbol tables in compilers.
-Blocking network traffic.
 Search algorithm speed up.

 ### Time cost using Big O notation